There is a new buzzword in the world of finance, and it’s ethical investing.

 Ethical investors might avoid certain stocks like gambling, alcohol, guns, weapons, fossil fuels or mining.

-Ethical investing can have you targeting or owning investments fitting in a certain category – such as wildlife, conservation, green technology or social causes.
+Ethical investing can have you targeting or owning investments fitting in a certain category.
+Areas like as wildlife, conservation, green technology or social causes.

-For the sake of this article we are calling ethical investing as the investing you do, while ethical investments are what you buy to invest in ethically.
+For this article we are calling ethical investing as the investing you do, while ethical investments are what you buy to invest in ethically.

 Here are some acronyms and terms that will pop up when you are looking into ethical products: